Welcome to My Inner MishMash! 😍

 First of all, thanks for visiting.
 It’s a pure pleasure for me to see you here, whoever you are, because if you are here, it surely is for a reason and if so, it’s highly likely that we have at least one thing in common.
 Who doesn’t like to meet like-minded people, right? 😉 Also I appreciate that you are so inquiring and decided to get to know me a bit.

-My name is Emilia, but you can also call me Bibiel if you wish, or Bibielle in a more girly way.
+My name is Emilia, but you can also call me Bibiel or Bibielle, I like all of these, Bibiel is like my nickname.
 Sometimes on this blog, you will see me referring to myself this way, in third person, as in: “Bibielle thinks…” or something like that.
 Consider it a quirky form of expressing myself, a sick or childish thing, or something cute – it’s up to you, that’s just what feels right to me at times, especially when I feel particularly excited about something. –

-I am a Polish girl in my early twenties, with a whole lot of fascinations, ideas, fears, dreams and thoughts.
-I am an introvert, an (overly) proud and doting cat mummy.
+I am a Polish girl in my mid-twenties, with a whole lot of quirks, fascinations, ideas, fears, dreams and thoughts.
+I am an introvert and an (overly) proud and doting cat mummy.
 My sweet baby is called Misha, comes from the breed of the Russian Blue which originates in Arkhangelsk, that’s why his family is called “Archangelic cats” and Misha is undoubtedly my personal guardian archangel.
-He’ll be 5 on 30th January, but I am in total denial of his adulthood which he seems to be OK with, most of the time.
+He’ll be 6 on 30th January, but I am in total denial of his adulthood which he seems to be OK with, most of the time.
 So Misha is my best friend and my everything, depending on the occasion and situation.

 Also I am into given names, their meanings, origins, popularity across the world, baby name trends, I love baby name games or helping other people name their babies and come up with ideas that they might not come up with on their own but might like.
 I am also into such a controversial thing as how our names can potentially shape our personalities…